Arnauld/codingame-code-buster/README.md

   * 0: idle or moving buster.
   * 1: buster carrying a ghost.
   * 2: stunned buster.
+  * 3: buster in the process of trapping a ghost.
-* For ghosts, it is always 0.
+* For ghosts, it is equal to the ghost's current stamina.

 The value will be: